 The following outlines how the severity of sanctions increase as behaviour becomes increasingly unacceptable, either through persistence or seriousness.

 Sanctions are used by the school to challenge inappropriate behaviour and to support students in making the correct choices in line with the School Ethos.
-Whilst the management of a students behaviour must take into account individual circumstances and needs, the Consequence Ladder gives a generic overview which can be applied in most instances.
+Whilst the management of a students behaviour must take into account individual circumstances and needs, we expect students to follow our school ethos:

 We expect our community to be polite and respectful

 We expect our community to make sensible choices